 The Company has a share-based payment plan as disclosed in Note 6, whereby stock options are granted in accordance with the policies of regulatory authorities.
 The Company uses a fair value based method of accounting for stock options to directors and employees.
 Stock options granted to non-employees are valued based on the fair value of the goods or services received, when fair value cannot be estimated reliably, the Company uses a fair value based method of accounting for stock options granted to non-employees.
 The fair value is determined using the Black-Scholes option pricing model with assumptions for risk-free interest rate, volatility, expected forfeiture and life of the options or warrants.
 For directors and employees, the fair value of the options is measured at the date of grant.
-For non-employees, the fair value of the options is measured at the date of grant.
-For non-employees, the fair value of the options is measured or the date at which the equity instruments are granted if they are fully vested and non-forfeitable.
+For non-employees, the fair value of the options is measured on the earlier of the date at which the counterparty performance is complete or the date the performance commitment is reached or the date at which the equity instruments are granted if they are fully vested and non-forfeitable.
 Stock options with graded vesting schedules are accounted for as separate grants with different vesting periods and fair values.
 The cost is recognized over the applicable vesting period as an increase in share-based payment expense, with the offset credit to contributed surplus.
 Upon exercise of share purchase options, the consideration paid by the option holder, together with the amount previously recognized in contributed surplus, is recorded as an increase to share capital.